IKATS/ikats.github.io/tutorials.md

 ---------

 By choosing of the right operator and their connections, it is easy to build complex workflows for a broad variety of data analysis tasks.
-You can access the Data output associated with the operator and its associated Visualization at any time.
+You can access the Data output associated with the operator and its associated visualisation at any time.

-IKATS is innovative in  that you don't have to spend your time struggling with the choice of Data visualization.
-IKATS includes `Interactive visualizations` to enable exploratory data analysis, so you can stay focused on your analysis.
+IKATS is innovative in  that you don't have to spend your time struggling with the choice of Data visualisation.
+IKATS includes `Interactive visualisations` to enable exploratory data analysis, so you can stay focused on your analysis.

 These are extremelly powerful features when you want to mine your data step by step.